zhutaorun/ScriptableRenderPipeline/DDY-Node.md

 ## Description

-Returns the partial derivative of the specified value with respect to the screen-space y-coordinate.
+Returns the partial derivative of the input *In* with respect to the screen-space y-coordinate.
 This node can only be used in the pixel shader stage.

 ## Ports